 Off season in the Bahamas runs from May to November.
 Temperatures average over 87 degrees Farenheit.
 This is the season of peak temperatures, rainfall and humidity.
 Nassau is much less crowded and prices drop significantly.
 It is not uncommon to find savings of 60% on hotel rooms, as compared to peak season.
 Resort shops offer their deepest discounts at this time.
 Reservations are not required for most restaurants and there are no lines for rental cars or golf tee time.
 The atmosphere becomes more cosmopolitan, as this season is popular with European visitors.
 Some programs and activities may be offered less frequently during this period, and some may close for the season.
 This is the time of year that hotels and businesses will undertake remodelling and building projects.
 It is worth enquiring about construction plans at the time of booking.
 It is also hurricane season.

-When to go to Nassau BahamasHurricane season in the Bahamas runs from June to the end of November.
+When to travel to Nassau BahamasHurricane season in the Bahamas runs from June to the end of November.
 Although the threat of hurricanes should be taken seriously, more hurricanes hit the mainland U.S. than directly hit the Bahamas.
 The islands experience a direct hit once every twelve years or so.
 The Bahamas have an excellent early warning system which constantly monitors weather patterns.
 If a hurricane is predicted to impact the islands, the service will provide advance warning so people have plenty of time to take appropriate action.
 If you are particularly risk averse, consider purchasing vacation insurance which covers you in the case of weather-related travel disruption.
 In spite of rainfall and hurricanes, Nassau still experiences an average of 300 days of sunshine each year.

 Many festivals are held in Nassau throughout the year; celebrating everything from body-building, to sailing, to music, to craft beer.
 Junkanoo is the largest of these, taking place on December 26th and January 1st annually.
 The festival dates from the 16th century and is believed to have originated with the island's slave population.
 It is a celebration of local music, food and crafts, culminating in lively street parades of intricately costumed dancers.
 Reminiscent of Mardi Gras and Carnival, it is a memorable experience.
 There is something for everyone in this tropical paradise.